kkesley/kkesley/src/assets/project-content/theparlour.md

 ## Project Introduction
 This project has a deliverable of a website which includes a company information, services, and products.
-The client is a hairdresser business, called The Parlour Hairdressing, which are based in two large cities in Indonesia.
+The client is a hairdresser business, called The Parlour Hairdressing, which are based in two large cities in Indonesia.  **The website has been brought down and not available for public anymore.**

 ## Tech Stack
 The website is a static site built using AngularJS which is deployed to an EC2 instance.